kubernetes/kubernetes/docs/roadmap.md

 * Issue [#3138](https://github.com/GoogleCloudPlatform/kubernetes/issues/3138) [davidopp] A way to record a real workload and replay it deterministically
 * Issue [#3139](https://github.com/GoogleCloudPlatform/kubernetes/issues/3139) [davidopp] A way to generate a synthetic workload and play it
 * Issue [#2852](https://github.com/GoogleCloudPlatform/kubernetes/issues/2852) and Issue [#3067](https://github.com/GoogleCloudPlatform/kubernetes/issues/3067) [vishnuk] Protect system services against kernel OOM kills and resource starvation.

+# Performance
+Currently we are conflating performance of any size of Kubernetes cluster with scalability.
+Later we may wish to tease apart these two concerns.
+As part of overall performance, we also consider the performance of the build and test processes.
+The main current pain point is the we have no systematic performance measurement mechanism or process.

+The goals of the performance related activities are:
+* A collection of performance regression tests that measure the effect of code changes.
+* A dashboard or some other form of storing and querying historical performance information.

+Things we could measure:

+1. Time to build from source.
+2. Time to run each test in the end to end suite (or a mean plus standard deviation).
+3. Time taken to perform API operations e.g.
+ 1. List pods, for a varying number of pods (no labels).
+ 2. List pods, using various label constraints.
+ 3. Delete pods.
+ 4. Create service.
+ 5. Create/Delete pod N times.
+ 6. Schedule pod (in a system with various numbers of existing pods)
+4. Time taken to perform above during concurrent access scenarios (i.e. 10, 50, 100 concurrent users)
+5. Time taken to perform the above when using an etcd cluster size of 3 with various snapshot intervals
+6. Overhead of running some kind of application on a Kubernetes cluster vs. a hand-spun version directly on a cloud platform or other cluster.
+7. Network performance.
+ 1. Create a series of layered services (e.g. the onion router network) and measure RTT time for requests to succeed through N layers of services
+8. Memory consumption of kube components on master at varying sizes.
+ 1. What happens if I have LIST queries that return 1000s of results per request from apiserver with go heap.
+ 2. How efficient is serialization / deserialization of large lists of items
+9. Open questions:
+ 1. Synthetic Workloads vs. Real workloads
+ 2. How much of the performance testing will/should be cloud provider specific?
+ 3. Are there any any open source tools / frameworks we can use use?
+ 4. Storage performance?

+## Work Items

+* Issue [#3118](https://github.com/GoogleCloudPlatform/kubernetes/issues/3118) Build/find a dashboard to record performance metrics.
+The dashboard should have graphs of metrics over time and be queriable.
+* Issue [#3119](https://github.com/GoogleCloudPlatform/kubernetes/issues/3119) Decide how to archive information.
+* Issue [#3120](https://github.com/GoogleCloudPlatform/kubernetes/issues/3120) Configure and automated hourly build and record the time it takes to build kubernetes from source.
+Export information into the dashboard.
+* Issue [#3121](https://github.com/GoogleCloudPlatform/kubernetes/issues/3121) Configure the automated e2e test runner (jenkins) to export the time for each test to complete into the dashboard.
+* Issue [#3122](https://github.com/GoogleCloudPlatform/kubernetes/issues/3122) When e2e tests run on multiple cloud providers, break out the test performance by provider so that regressions can be tracked on each cloud provider individually.
+* Issue [#3123](https://github.com/GoogleCloudPlatform/kubernetes/issues/3123) Measure the time for each Go test in the e2e test suite individually rather than in aggregate.
+* Issue [#3124](https://github.com/GoogleCloudPlatform/kubernetes/issues/3124) Develop synthetic workload tests to measure basic Kubernetes API performance.
+Since tests will run on shared resources (e.g. GCE) individual tests should be run N times to weed out any statistical outliers from the performance results.
+Issue [#3125](https://github.com/GoogleCloudPlatform/kubernetes/issues/3125) Curate a small number of “applications” that can be used to measure performance at a higher level (QPS for high level requests).
+Work out how to specify performance regression tests (e.g. decide on thresholds).
+Issue [#3126](https://github.com/GoogleCloudPlatform/kubernetes/issues/3126) Measure the time taken to create and tear down clusters of various sizes
+Issue [#3127](https://github.com/GoogleCloudPlatform/kubernetes/issues/3127) Create a network performance test.
+Issue [#3128](https://github.com/GoogleCloudPlatform/kubernetes/issues/3128) Measure memory consumption of kubernetes master components
+* What happens if I have LIST queries that return 1000s of results per request from apiserver with go heap
+* How efficient is serialization / deserialization of large lists of items